patrickjuchli/basic-ftp/CONTRIBUTING.md

 Contributions are welcome!

-Please keep in mind that this project has specific [goals and non-goals](README.md).
-There are many features one could add to an FTP library.
-The main feature of this one is being easy to compose and extend while the API should stay small.
+This library has specific goals.
+FTP is an old protocol, there are many features, quirks and server implementations.
+It's not a goal to support all of them.
+It should provide a foundation that covers the basic needs.

 ## Testing